-If you have a classic Bluesound Player, a Bluetooth 4.0 adapter can be connected to the rear USB port of any Bluesound Player.
-Bluesound Gen2 Players are equipped with Bluetooth internally and do not require a Bluetooth 4.0 adapter.
-Bluesound Players with Bluetooth will allow any Bluetooth enabled smartphone, tablet, or computer to stream music to the Bluesound player.
-Now you can stream music from Pandora®, Beats 1®, Sirius/XM®, Apple Music®, Concert Vault®, Songza®, Last.FM® and many more to your Bluesound system.
-This music can be played in a single room or grouped with other rooms to play house-wide.
+Bluesound will allow any Bluetooth enabled smartphone, tablet, or computer to stream music to a Bluesound Player.
+Now you can stream music from Pandora®, Sirius/XM®, Apple Music®, TDC Play®, and many more services to your Bluesound system.
+This music can be played in a single room or grouped with other rooms to play through out your whole home.
 Instructions for connecting the Bluetooth adapter are below.

-The IOGEAR GBU521 is the supported Bluetooth 4.0 adapter for use with the classic Bluesound Player.
+Bluesound Gen 2 Players do not require a Bluetooth Adapter.
+The IOGEAR GBU521 is the supported Bluetooth 4.0 adapter for 1st Generation Bluesound Players (N100/N150/V500/P300).
 The use of other Bluetooth 4.0 adapters may not be fully supported by Bluesound.
-Bluesound Gen 2 Players do not require a Bluetooth Adapter.

 Should you have any questions about the firmware and app updates, or if you encounter technical problems, please contact the BluOS Support Crew by clicking on the "SUPPORT" button in the bottom right of this page, or by opening the Navigation Drawer in the BluOS App and select Help, Send Support Request.

 How to Use Bluetooth